tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 It keeps you in the beginner’s mind of accepting that the client knows their business better than you do - so you push them to generate new directions themselves rather than providing them “answers” of what to do.

 And in fact “answers” and “solutions” are not really what we’re being hired for anyway...

+## Take a Hard Look in the Mirror

+All of this talk of blocked clients however misses something important - in my own work, 80% of the time when you feel the client is blocked - **it is you the consultant that is blocking the client**!

+The consultant’s ego places a high value on your own ideas - you want to be the hero that has the “right” answers.
+And in fact you can feel like a fraud if you work on a consulting project where you *don’t* have any original ideas.

+This thinking will lead you into trouble.

+Instead - remember that mostly there is no “correct” strategy and strategy is certainly not a stable idea - it’s an unfolding network of ideas.
+I love this quote from Stripe Partners:

+> The evidence from the case suggests that the concept of strategy can be reappraised. **From strategy as a static set of choices made at a specific point in time to strategy as an unfolding network of people, shared experiences and artefacts that is constantly being remade**. - source: [strategy is an unfolding network of associations](http://www.stripepartners.com/wp-content/uploads/2016/12/Stripe_Partners_Strategy_as_a_Network.pdf)

+In my experience when you feel a client is blocked the most useful default response is to **move out of the way**!

+Look for ways to bridge from the client’s ideas to new directions that are only slightly divergent and position you to unfold into a correct strategy later on.
+This can be paradoxical to begin with (how can I feel good about helping the client go in the wrong direction?) but in fact the most useful thing you can provide the client is forward motion and momentum.

+Shaping the strategy when it’s “in-motion” is much easier than blocking and shaping the strategy from a standing start.

+In fact - we can extend this idea further.
+There is no right or wrong strategy.
+Most consulting projects have nothing to do with solving problems - instead they're all about building new capacities...

 ## Consultant as Capacity Builder